phiniezyc/brave_notes/README.md

 # Brave_Notes Brave Note Taking App For The Brave Browser

-Taking Notes should not require losing your inspiration...
+Taking Notes Should not require losing your inspiration...